VISA Options Guide

 OPTIONS TO STAY IN THE US:

-If you would like to extend your stay and work in the US after completing an F1 student visa, it is important that you research your options and plan ahead.
+If you would like to extend your stay and work in the US after graduating on an F1 student visa, it is important that you research your options and plan ahead.
 The US Immigration and Customs Services (USCIS) offer a confusing array of visa options, shifting requirements, eligibility and quotas that usually require an immigration attorney to apply for.

-This guide reviews how to obtain a green card for F1 students and all the most common options for remaining in the US after completing education on F 1 visas.
+This guide reviews how to obtain a green card for F1 students and all the most common options for remaining in the US after completing education on F1 visas.